A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical

-\paragraph{Results} The prototype turbine was designed for a nominal water head of 45 meters and volume flow rate of 100 l/s, with a rotational speed of 1074 rpm.
-Numerical simulations were performed in five different operating conditions using the proposed CFD model, and the turbine was tested under those same conditions to evaluate its efficiency.
-The operating conditions, numerical and experimental efficiencies and uncertainty values are tabulated in \autoref{Table4} and shown in \autoref{Figure12}.
+The prototype turbine used for our experiments was designed for a nominal water head of 45 m and volume flow rate of 100 l/s, with a rotational speed of 1074 rpm.
+Five different operating conditions were simulated using the proposed CFD model and the turbine was tested under those same conditions.
+The operating conditions, numerical and experimental efficiencies, and uncertainty values are shown in \autoref{Table2}.

-As can be seen from \autoref{Figure12}, there is a satisfactory agreement between the experimental and numerical results, and the value of absolute error does not exceed 1.5\% which validates the proposed CFD model (compare for example to the results of Kaunda et al. \cite{Kaunda2} or Sammartano et al. \cite{Sammartano2} who consider a value of 5\% absolute error acceptable).
-It is worth noting that the relatively large value of uncertainty in experimental results is caused by two factors: first, turbine efficiency variation due to the changing relative position of the rotor and the nozzle and second, the large relative uncertainty of the flow meter.
+As can be seen from \autoref{Table2}, there is good agreement between the experimental and numerical results and the absolute error does not exceed 1.5\% for any of the cases considered (compared to other works that consider an absolute error of 5\% acceptable \cite{Kaunda2, Sammartano2}).
+It is worth mentioning that the relatively large uncertainty in experimental efficiencies can be attributed to two factors: first, momentary variation of turbine efficiency due to the changing relative position of the runner and nozzle and second, the large relative uncertainty of the flow meter used.

-\autoref{Figure13} shows the operating prototype turbine, and \autoref{Figure14} shows the distribution of total pressure inside the turbine that was obtained from the simulation results.
-It is evident from \autoref{Figure14} that water flow follows the correct path inside the turbine; however, water exits the turbine in a different manner than the way observed in \autoref{Figure13}.
-This discrepancy is the result of using the frozen rotor frame change model, because when moving from a stationary domain into a rotating domain, the frozen rotor model only changes the frame of reference and not the relative position of the two domains.
+\autoref{Figure7} shows the prototype turbine in operation and \autoref{Figure8} shows the distribution of total pressure (water head) inside the turbine for a simulation.
+Although water follows through the correct path in \autoref{Figure8}, it exits the turbine in a different direction than the one seen in \autoref{Figure7}.
+This discrepancy is the result of using the Frozen Rotor frame change model, because when moving from a stationary domain into a rotating one the model only changes the frame of reference and not the relative position of the two domains.

-\autoref{Figure15} gives a closer look at velocity vectors entering the rotor and shows that the main cause of power loss is the flow separation that occurs at the tip of several blades which prevents water from transferring its energy to the rotor.
-Also, a portion of the water in the front and back of the turbine scarcely enters the rotor because of its centrifugal tendency, which results in the loss of power.
+\autoref{Figure9} provides a closer look at velocity vectors entering the runner and shows that the main cause of power loss is the flow separation that occurs at the tip of several blades that prevents water from transferring its energy to the runner.
+Besides, a portion of the water at the very front and back of the turbine barely enters the runner because of its centrifugal tendency which results in the loss of power.